syncfusion-content/xamarin-docs/Xamarin/AutoComplete/DataTemplateSelector.md

 ---
 layout: post
 title: DataTemplateSelector of Syncfusion Xamarin.Forms SfAutoComplete
-description: How to use a DataTemplateSelctor  for Xamarin.Forms SfAutoComplete
+description: This section will discribes about how to use a DataTemplateSelctor  for Xamarin.Forms SfAutoComplete
 platform: Xamarin
 control: SfAutoComplete
 documentation: ug